livetrails/targetj/README.md

 ### Future Enhancements

-Currently, TargetJ generates HTML elements with styles.
+Currently, TargetJS generates HTML elements with styles.
 We plan to support additional rendering APIs, such as the Canvas API and the Animation API, directly within targets to make them easily accessible.
 This will also enable highly interactive UIs capable of efficiently handling a large number of objects.

 ---